DigitalSilo/digitalsilodocs/README.md

 ### Acquiring a daemon Azure AD B2C token

-Please get in touch with Digital Silo for details.
+Please get in touch with Digital Silo team for configuration details.

 ### Negotiation and listening to signalR